Updated:

 My

-traded a old International Harvester LB engine for a Detroit engine
+fascination with the Detroit two cycle engines started when my father traded a old International Harvester LB stationary farm engine for a Detroit engine

 around the 1990 time period.
-At the time I don't believe Dad new that he
+At the time I don't believe dad new that he

 had traded for one of the very first low pressure fuel injected engines